-A cancer diagnosis brings a lot of questions about diet, nutrition, and meal planning for cancer treatment and recovery.
+A cancer diagnosis brings a lot of questions about diet, nutrition, and meal planning as it relates to both treatment and recovery.
 Working with a health professional who specializes in oncology and understands the science related to cancer and nutrition is important to give clients the confidence to eat the foods they love while optimizing treatment outcomes.

-Cathy Biase does just that!
-She is a Holistic Nutritionist and Certified Professional Cancer Coach who specializes in the functional application of nutrition with a focus on cancer care.
+Cathy Biase is a Holistic Nutritionist and Certified Professional Cancer Coach who specializes in the functional application of nutrition with a focus on cancer care.

 “As a nutritionist and cancer coach, my target of care is to improve the overall health of the people that I work with because I firmly believe that a comprehensive cancer protocol and an effective prevention plan must include addressing one’s health to be truly effective.
 Attending to the nutritional needs of each person is a key area of my focus to begin cultivating this health.